Christopher Pepin-Neff: Research

 Pepin-Neff is a lecturer in public policy at the University of Sydney and their area of research includes agenda setting, policy advocacy and the political dimensions of shark attacks.
 Their 2013 study published in the Journal of Environmental Studies and Sciences argued that not all shark encounters are attacks and sharks should not be hunted with nets because of their reputation as killers.
 The study also reflected that television programs and movies imprints certain images in the public's mind of sharks, which needs to be corrected.
 They examined the shark hunt policies implemented by different WA Governments between 2000 and 2014 and found similarities with the 1975 Hollywood film Jaws.

 In the same year, Pepin-Neff and Thomas Wynter surveyed Shark Valley at Sea Life Sydney Aquarium to examine the public perception of sharks, causes of shark bites, and public sentiment towards the culling of sharks.
 The study, published in Marine Policy, concluded that people were less frightened of sharks than previously assumed and that 87 percent of 583 respondents said that sharks should not be killed upon understanding shark behavior.

 Activism

 Pepin-Neff has been an activist for LGBTQ causes.
-Certain reforms and changes to the discourse of policies governing the lives of people in the LGBTQ community have taken place due to his activism.
+Certain reforms and changes to the discourse of policies governing the lives of people in the LGBTQ community have taken place due to their activism.
 They were a lobbyist for the repeal of “Don't Ask, Don't Tell,” the ban on gays in the military.
 They also founded Q Street, the LGBTQ lobbyist and government affairs organization in the United States.